Olathe restaurant, customers helping local foster kids get their first cars

 “We’re teaching them how to budget their money and how to save their money,” Gay said.
 “So hopefully they’re learning that life skill that they need to save money on a regular basis.”

-“This was a perfect fit,” said Todd Johnson, the owner of Strip’s Chicken in Olathe.
+“This was a perfect fit,” said Todd Thompson, the owner of Strip’s Chicken in Olathe.
 “We ask every person that comes in whether they want to round up a hug for foster kids, and we match those donations.”

 Nichole Reusch works at Strip’s and asks each customer in the drive-thru if they will round up their bill for the program.
 Her mother fostered children and grew up knowing many foster kids.